dawsonporter/cre-dash-app/README.md

 # Commercial Real Estate Dashboard

 This project is a comprehensive dashboard for visualizing and analyzing key metrics in the commercial real estate sector.
-Built using Dash, Plotly, and Pandas, this interactive web application allows users to explore data for different property types including Multifamily, Industrial, and Office properties.
+Built using Dash, Plotly, and Pandas, this interactive web application allows users to explore data for different property types, including Multifamily, Industrial, and Office properties.
 The dashboard features interactive dropdown menus for selecting property types and metrics, dynamic charts, and correlation indicators, providing valuable insights into trends and relationships within the commercial real estate market.

 ## Key Features